clearmatics/zeth/mpc/README.md

 ...
 ```

-(The coordinator may specify other flags to these commands, to control details
+(The coordinator may request that you specify other flags to these commands, to
-of the MPC).
+control details of the MPC.
+See `phase1_contribute --help` for all available
+flags.)

-You may be asked to provide randomness by entering a random string and pressing
+You will be asked to provide randomness by entering a random string and
-ENTER.
-Once this is complete, the command will automatically perform all
+pressing ENTER.
+Once this is complete, the command will automatically perform
-necessary computation, write the results to a local file and upload to the
+all necessary computation, write the results to a local file and upload to the
 coordinator.

 As part of the execution, the contribution digest is written to stdout, as
 shown above.
-It is also written to `response.bin.digest`.
-Keep this file (or
+It is also written to `response.bin.digest` in the working dir.
-make a note of the digest).
-It can be used to verify that your contribution is
+Keep this file (or make a note of the digest).
+It can be used at the end of
-correctly included in the final MPC output.
+the process to verify that your contribution is correctly included in the final
+MPC output.

 # Coordinator Instructions